• Skip to primary navigation

 Saint-Tropez with Valentina in 2019

 Le Chef and I have a special attachment to Saint-Tropez.
-He grew up in the Var and has the best memories of working in Ramatuelle as a young Chef.
+He grew up in the Var and has the best memories of working in Saint-Tropez as a young Chef.
 When we lived together in the South of France we had many weekend getaways which I will never forget, though nothing compared to returning to Saint-Tropez in 2019 with our daughter, Valentina.
 We can't wait to go back!

 Le Chef in Ramatuelle on the patio of the restaurant he used to work in